Last updated in January 2015

 There is a lively academic exchange between German and Japanese universities as part of numerous academic partnerships.
 Germany’s engagement in the academic sphere includes a German-funded Centre for German and European Studies (since 2000) at the prestigious University of Tokyo and an Environmental Studies programme at the University of Beppu on Kyushu Island (since 2006), which was taken over from the University of Trier.
 Since the early 1990s, the total number of Japanese students in Germany has increased by around 50 per cent, to 2,100.
 The number of German students in Japan also rose in 2010, despite the language barrier, to approximately 550.
 Following a temporary decline due to the events of 11 March 2011, the number of German students in Japan has risen again of late and is now nearly back to the former level.
 The DAAD’s Tokyo office oversees a large number of scholarship programmes for the Japanese side as well and represents the Alexander von Humboldt Foundation, which has in Japan one of the world’s largest and most active alumni networks.
 The Alumniportal Deutschland, which was set up in autumn 2008, serves as a network, contact exchange and knowledge broker all rolled into one.

 Of particular importance in promoting academic exchange is the well-endowed Philipp Franz von Siebold Award, worth EUR 50,000, which has been presented personally by Germany’s Federal President every year since 1979.
-The most recent award winner (2013) is the German scholar Prof. Dr Aeka Ishihara of the University of Tokyo.
+The most recent award winner (2014) is the physicist Prof. Dr Motomu Tanaka of Kyoto University.